RoundTower-io/chef-workshop-lab1/README.md

 ## Summary

-This demo will show users how to run style tests against Chef cookbooks.
+This demo will show users how to run style and Lint tests against Chef cookbooks.
-For simplicity's sake, we will test a cookbook with a recipe and a few default attributes.
 Consult the documentation in the [see also](#see-also) section.

 ## Prerequisites